tompazourek/Rationals/README.md

 ### Formatting

-Rational numbers can be formatted in three formats:
+Rational numbers can be formatted in three formats passed into the `.ToString()` method:

 - `"F"` (default, normal fraction)
 	- whole number will be formated as a whole number, e.g. `10/5` as `2`.